materialsproject/pymatgen/CONTRIBUTING.rst

 quality control and coding guidelines for all contributions to pymatgen.
 The following must be satisfied for your contributions to be accepted into pymatgen.

-1. **Unittests** are required for all new modules and methods.
+1. **Unit tests** are required for all new modules and methods.
 The only way to minimize code regression is to ensure that all code are well-tested.
 If the maintainer cannot test your code, the contribution will be rejected.
 2. **Python PEP 8** `code style <http://www.python.org/dev/peps/pep-0008/>`_.